iremkapucuoglu/p4b-website/content/en/tutorials/scenario-location.md

 <img src="/images/training_materials/Scenario_POIs/scenario_heatmap.webp" alt="edit Kindergartens" style="max-height:250px;"/>

-1. Scrolling the map updates the "Comparison of Accessibility and Population Density" heatmap.
+1. Scrolling the map updates the "Accessibility and Population Density" heatmap.
 The modified kindergartens are now included in the calculation.